Traneptora/grimoire/_posts/2015-01-11-plane-shift.markdown

 **Range**: Touch

-**Components**: V, S, M (a forked, metal rod worth at least 250 gp, attuned to a particular plane of existence)
+**Components**: V, S, M (a forked, metal rod worth at least 250gp, attuned to a particular plane of existence)

 **Duration**: Instantaneous